 Sadly, all the lives you saved with your loud pipes aren’t going to get you very far on a street legal dirt bike.

-Strengths: Your experience handling low-end torque will be helpful, and the very fact that you’re on two wheels means the brapping flame is burning within you.
+Strengths: Your experience handling low-end torque will be helpful, and the very fact that you’re on two wheels means the brapping, hooning, dirt biking flame is burning within you.

 ADV: Brought to you by ATGATT

 You’ll find the latter riding mint condition BMW GS’s through California’s wine country or up and down the Florida coast.
-Their bikes see about 5000 miles and 50 washes a year, and they clean out the BMW accessories catalog like a frat guy clears a 12-pack.
+Their bikes see about 5000 miles and 50 washes a year, and their owners clean out the BMW accessories catalog like a frat guy clears a 12-pack.

-That puts weekend ADVers just a step above cruisers in the Dirt Ready countdown.
-It’s the down-and-dirty ones, the GS Trophy guys, that have most of the skills necessary to ride a street legal dirt bike to its fullest potential.
+That puts weekend ADVers just a step above cruisers in the Dirt Ready countdown, but it’s the down-and-dirty ones, the GS Trophy guys, who already have most of the skills necessary to ride a street legal dirt bike to its fullest potential.
 They are perhaps the most prepared riders of them all.

-Strengths: Chances are you’re somewhere in between, and that’s fine – you’re familiar with the commanding seating position you’ll find on street legal dirt bikes, and you know what it’s like to handle torque.
+Strengths: Chances are you’re somewhere in between a weekender and ATGATT, and that’s fine – you’re familiar with the commanding seating position you’ll find on street legal dirt bikes, and you know what it’s like to handle torque.